 Why I’ve Decided to Join a Synagogue

 When I was 9 years old, I watched several large sections of my synagogue burn to the ground.
-It was 1999, and Sacramento, California, was in the midst of a spree of white supremacist violence that would claim the lives of two gay men, and see fires set to several synagogues and a local abortion clinic.
+It was 1999, and Sacramento, CA, was in the midst of a spree of white supremacist violence that would claim the lives of two gay men, and see fires set to several synagogues and a local abortion clinic.
 I can still smell the smoke.

 In times such as these, it is not just buildings that are damaged.
 Acts of hate damage our minds and our bodies, our individual and collective sense of security, our identity, and our place in the world.
 Back then, the entire congregation, as well as large swaths of the greater community, came together to rebuild.
 Events were held to reject discrimination; a hate crimes task force was launched; a library was remade.
 In many ways, Sacramento became a better place to live than it was before.
 In the aftermath of destruction, came collaboration and solidarity and hope.